RDJeffery/Easy_ML/README.md

 ## 🧪 Why This Exists

 This is a learning tool disguised as a playground.
 It’s not here to beat SOTA benchmarks — it’s here to make the whole training loop *click* for you.
-If you’ve ever felt like ML tutorials only teach you how to use *tools*, not how things actually work — this project might help fill in the gaps.

 ---